 |---|---|---|

-Sources & References: EPF contribution rates and withdrawal rules per Employees' Provident Funds Scheme, 1952 (as amended).
-Interest rates declared by Central Board of Trustees, EPFO.
-Tax rules per Income Tax Act, Section 80C and Section 10(12).
-For official information, visit epfindia.gov.in or contact EPFO helpline 1800-118-005.
-This calculator provides estimates for planning purposes.
-Consult a financial advisor for personalized advice.
-Last updated January 2026.
+Sources & References: EPF contribution rates and withdrawal guidelines are derived directly from the Employees' Provident Funds Scheme, 1952 (as amended).
+Historic and current interest rates are declared formally by the Central Board of Trustees, EPFO.
+Structural tax treatment operates under the Income Tax Act, Section 80C and Section 10(12).
+For administrative member records, visit the official government site at epfindia.gov.in.
+This calculator provides estimates for personal planning purposes.
+Consult an independent financial expert for specialized fiscal guidance.